apache/metron/metron-analytics/metron-profiler-spark/README.md

 #### `--profiles`

 The path to a file containing the profile definition in JSON.
+Only one of `--zookeeper` or `--profiles` should be used

+#### `--zookeeper`

+Read profile definitions from the zookeeper quorum at this address.
+Only one of `--zookeeper` or `--profiles` should be used.

+#### `--timestampfield`

+When utilising profiles stored in zookeeper the user will need to specify which data field to utilising for event time information.

 #### `--config`